sqchen1/llm-mcq/prompt_for_question_generation.md

 Each question should include:
     1. One well-structured question with a short business context.
     2. Four answer options (A–D), with only one correct answer.
-    3. A clearly indicated reference answer.
+    3. A clearly indicated correct answer.
-Only provide the questions, options, and reference answers — do not include explanations or additional commentary.
+Only provide the questions, options, and correct answers — do not include explanations or additional comments.